Karen Dalton: Greenwich Village scene

 Dalton quickly became entrenched in the Greenwich Village folk musical scene of the 1960s.
-She played alongside big names of the time, including Bob Dylan (who occasionally backed her up on harmonica), Fred Neil, Richard Tucker, and Tim Hardin.
+She played alongside big names of the time, including Bob Dylan (who occasionally backed her on harmonica), Fred Neil, Richard Tucker, and Tim Hardin.
 She covered many of their songs in her own performances.
-Dylan later wrote that "Karen had a voice like Billie Holiday and played guitar like Jimmy Reed.”
+Dylan later wrote that "Karen had a voice like Billie Holiday and played guitar like Jimmy Reed."
 She was among the first to sing Hardin's "Reason to Believe".
 She later married Tucker, with whom she sometimes played as a duo, and in a trio with Hardin.

-While Dalton was a regular at famous folk venue Café Wha? and performed at benefit concerts for civil rights groups, she was a reluctant performer and refused to perform her own songs.
-Combined with her use of alcohol and heroin, recording her music and touring was particularly hard.
+While Dalton was a regular at famous folk venue Café Wha? and performed at benefit concerts for civil rights groups, she was a reluctant performer who refused to sing her own songs and who used alcohol and heroin, which made recording and touring even more difficult.

 Dalton moved to Colorado with husband Richard Tucker and daughter Abralyn (Abbe) and lived there for a while in the 1960s, in a small mining cabin in Summerville.
 Eventually she moved back to New York via Los Angeles, and then to Woodstock, New York.

 It's So Hard to Tell Who's Going to Love You the Best (album)

 Dalton was "not interested in playing the music industry's games in an era when musicians had little other choice," as bass player and producer Harvey Brooks noted.
 She often responded in anger when producers attempted to change her music while recording.

 At first, producer Nick Venet was unsuccessful in recording her first album, It's So Hard to Tell Who's Going to Love You the Best (Capitol, 1969).
-It wasn't until he invited Fred Neil to a session that they were able to come away with recordings.
-Even then, Venet and Neil were only successful by tricking Dalton into thinking the tape wasn't rolling.
+It was not until he invited Fred Neil to a session that they were able to come away with recordings.
+Even then, Venet and Neil were only successful by tricking Dalton into thinking the tape was not rolling.
 Dalton cut most of the tracks with one take, and all in one night.
-The record features songs from Neil, Hardin, Jelly Roll Morton, and Eddie Floyd & Booker T. Jones.
+The record features songs from Neil, Hardin, Jelly Roll Morton, and Eddie Floyd and Booker T. Jones.
 It was re-released by Koch Records on CD in 1996.